home >> restoration

 failed for as many as half of that nation's children,"

 Sheldon Shaeffer, chief of UNICEF's Education Section, said.
-"It

 < Read more >

-A nationwide assessment conducted in March 2004
+assessment conducted in March 2004 showed that the political

-showed that the political conflict in Haiti has had a severe impact
+conflict in Haiti has had a severe impact on Haiti’s

-the period surrounding Aristide’s resignation, students in
+surrounding Aristide’s resignation, students in eight

-eight of 19 major cities received death threats aimed at preventing
+of 19 major cities received death threats aimed at preventing

 them from attending school or participating in public events.
-A

-looting, and many schools were closed for months.
+and looting, and many schools were closed for months. |

 Adding these political and violent variables to an already struggling